Collin-Brock/Combat-Robotics/README.md

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/Dopamine%20Finished.png" alt="Finshed Dopamine" width="600" height="400">

-#Overview
+# Overview

 Dopamine is a three pound vertical spinner, and was designed and built in just two weeks entirely using FreeCAD 1.0.
 While I use SolidWorks professionally, I like to challenge myself to use open-source tools whenever it is possible, and I was excited to give the newly released 1.0 version!

 I had used FreeCAD for viewing CAD, creating small single parts, and for its CAM workbench.
 This was my first full FreeCad project!
+# Concept 1

-My first concept involved two vertical weapon motors at an off-angle to each other.
+My intial concept involved two vertical weapon motors at an off-angle to each other in order to maximize the offensive surface area.

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/Dopamine%20Concept%201.PNG" alt="Concept 1" width="600" height="400">